annasol88/java-multithreaded-chat/docs/design-docs.md

 ### missing functionality
 The application is currently missing Admin functionality, which was anticipated due to low capacity and focus on quality of thread-safety as opposed to quantity of features.
-However, the addition of admin features was thought about and where modifications need to be made to prevent synchronisation issues in the server this is documented as a javadoc against the functions.
+However, the addition of admin features has been thought about and where modifications need to be made to prevent synchronisation issues in the server this is documented as a javadoc against the functions.

+There were also some merge conflicts to close to the end of submission, hence functionality for private messaging a user and creating a new chatroom will be omitted for the submission and replaced with to be implemented responses.